 The American Express Green Card update, which took effect in October 2019, changed the card’s rewards rates and fees.
-The updated Amex Green Card rewards are 3 points per $1 spent on dining, travel and transit purchases, plus 2 new annual statement credits, while the annual fee jumped from $95 to $150.
+The updated Amex Green Card rewards are 3 points per $1 at restaurants worldwide (including takeout and delivery in the US), 3 points per $1 on travel and transit purchases, and 1 point per $1 on all other purchases.
+It also included extra annual statement credits, while the annual fee jumped from $95 to $150.
 The card’s 2.7% foreign transaction fee also dropped to 0%.

-Other updates include the addition of Amex’s Pay Over Time feature - which allows you to use the card to finance certain approved purchases over a period of time - and a mobile assistant to help with account-related questions, flight and hotel bookings, and more.
+Other updates include the addition of Amex’s Pay Over Time feature and a mobile assistant to help with account-related questions, flight and hotel bookings, and more.

 One other American Express Green Card update is to the physical card itself.
-The new eco-friendly card is made of 70% recycled plastic recovered from oceans, islands and coastal communities worldwide.
+The current eco-friendly card is made of 70% recycled plastic recovered from oceans, islands and coastal communities worldwide.

-The American Express Green card’s limit can vary from month to month.
-American Express may adjust the limit based on your card use.
-The amount and the frequency in which those adjustments occur also depend on a wide range of factors such as your income, credit standing, payment record and more.… read full answer
+The Amex Green card spending capacity can vary from month to month, but generally there is no preset spending limit.
+This means American Express may adjust the limit based on your card use.
+The amount and the frequency in which those adjustments occur also depend on a wide range of factors, such as your income, credit standing, payment history, and more.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.